mattdistefano/accessibility-training/readme.md

 ### Animations, moving content, auto-updating content

-Any animations that start automatically, are presented alongside other content, and run for more than 5 seconds must  pausable, stoppable, or hideable by the user.
+Any animations that start automatically, are presented alongside other content, and run for more than 5 seconds must include a mechanism allowing them to be paused, stopped, or hidden by the user.
 An exception can be made when the animation itself is essential to the page.
 For example, an auto-playing slideshow generally would not be essential, and therefore must be pausable, but a loading spinner does not need to be pausable, as its continued playback is essential to understanding that the page or component is still in a loading state.
 (2.2.2)

 Likewise, if content automatically updates, the user should be given an option to stop, pause, hide, or control the frequency of the updates, unless the updates are essential.
 (2.2.2)